hnucamendi/codingCheatSheet/JavaScript/README.md

 console.log(b); // returns "Hello"
 ```

-For the &&(AND) operator our variable `c` is short circuiting.
+For the &&(AND) operator our variable `c` is short-circuiting.
 Because the && operator expects both values to be true.
 Once it checks the left, it has no need to check the right, so it just stops and returns the value on the left.

 ```JavaScript
 const c = false && "";